AdobeDocs/audience-manager-learn.en/help/data-activation/audience-lab/using-audience-lab-to-choose-a-dsp.md

 ---
-title: Using Audience Lab to Choose a DSP
+title: Using Audience Lab to choose a DSP
 description: In this video we walk through creating an Audience Lab test, so that you can A/B test DSPs or other AAM destinations to see which one will drive the best return on ad spend.
 feature: Audience Lab
 doc-type: feature video